Witness Post: Mountain Man Syndrome

 The women in these circles are at a different place.
 They love climbing and skiing and hiking as much as the guys, but they don’t see romance as a contact sport where they must vie for a guy’s attention.
 They have a longer range perspective.
-When the men reject them, they feel undervalued and unappreciated.
+When the men reject them, they feel undervalued and unappreciated, because they are.
 The lifestyle makes it so that women have to compete for their boyfriend’s attention and affection.
 There is a wait-and-see-what-will-happen in the next gig or the next short job or the next ski day.
 Give it some time…Chill.
-Women for the most part are not willing to wait, so they move on.
+Women, for the most part, are not willing to wait, so they move on.

 The Hurt Locker